Rukawuba/NBA_HOF_Prediction_Model/README.md

 Does this mean we only take on players that take 3s?
 No not neccesarily...

 So instead I will take the 3ptenerate a players career

+EDA
+It will be very important to use the : from sklearn.preprocessing import MinMaxScaler because we have many different predictors and variables and the numbers are all over the place.
+For instance shooting 40% from the 3point is actually a great shooter as  opposed to shooting 40% from the FT which is actually terrible.
+So using this wil